 Les Cheneaux Islands are a group of 36 islands located in the Upper Peninsula of Michigan.
 The name is French, meaning the channels that note the many canals running through the many islands.

 Located around 30 miles northeast of Mackinac Island & about 40 minutes from the Mackinac Bridge, these fun islands have something for everyone.

 The islands are the perfect place to spend the day on the water.
-There are many great channels that you can kayak, sail, and just enjoy some time out on the water.
-There are many beautiful resorts on several islands that you can enjoy for a weekend or for a vacation.
+There are many great channels and bays where you can kayak, sail, and just enjoy some time out on the water.
+There are many beautiful camps and resorts on several islands that you can enjoy for a weekend or for a vacation.

 Take a Les Cheneaux Lighthouse Cruise